What is the difference between translation & interpreting?

-An interpreter is just an interpreter and a translator is just a translator.
-But a fixer needs a little bit extra: a background in journalism, an extensive network of contacts and sharp research skills — just to name a few of these skills.
+But a fixer requires a little something extra: a background in journalism, an extensive network of contacts, sharp research skills — just to name a few.

-Preferably, a fixer has experience on the field, comes with great references, is willing to travel and has bilingual fluency in at least two languages.
-Training in translation and interpreting is a plus!
+Preferably, a fixer has ample experience on the field, comes with great references, is willing to travel and has bilingual fluency in at least two languages.
+But all of that in addition to professional-grade training in translation and interpreting is a rare plus!

-If that's what you're looking for, then you've come to the right place.
+If you happen to want it all and refuse to settle for less, then you've come to the right place.
 Get in touch now.